NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] UnitofMeasure choices are "ACH" (air changes per hour at user-specified pressure), "CFM" (cubic feet per minute at user-specified pressure), or "ACHnatural" (natural air changes per hour).
   .. [#] HousePressure only required if BuildingAirLeakage/UnitofMeasure is not "ACHnatural".
   .. [#] HousePressure typical value is 50 Pa.
-  .. [#] For attached dwelling units, BuildingAirLeakage/AirLeakage should *not* be adjusted by the Aext reduction factor specified in ANSI 301.
+  .. [#] For attached dwelling units, BuildingAirLeakage/AirLeakage should *not* be adjusted by the Aext reduction factor specified in ANSI/RESNET/ICC 301.
          OpenStudio-ERI will automatically calculate and apply the Aext adjustment (and the Aext value can be found in, e.g., the ERIRatedHome.xml output file).
   .. [#] If InfiltrationHeight not provided, it is inferred from other inputs (e.g., conditioned floor area, number of conditioned floors above-grade, above-grade foundation wall height, etc.).
   .. [#] InfiltrationHeight is defined as the vertical distance between the lowest and highest above-grade points within the pressure boundary, per ASHRAE 62.2.